htmfilho/htmfilho.github.io/_posts/2022/2022-03-05-fhir-standard.md

 }
 {% endhighlight %}

-But the Patient resource does not disclosure anything about the health of a patient.
+But the Patient resource does not contain anything about the health of a patient.
 For that, we need other resources like [Condition](http://hl7.org/fhir/condition.html) and [Observation](http://hl7.org/fhir/observation.html).
 The Condition below indicates that the Patient above has a mild form of asthma.
 Notice the reference to the Patient in the attribute "subject":

 {% highlight json %}
 {